NoobsDeSroobs/VRVizualizer/README.md

 5. Build the VS project and then launch the game using the .uproject file.

 6. In the folder "Additional files" there is a zip file called "Chromo.zip".
 Add the extracted asset to Content/Chromosome/Wired/

-7. In the folder "Additional files" there is a file called "Common.usf".
-Overwrite the following file: <YOUR_ENGINE_FOLDER>/Engine/Shaders/

 If there is a desire for it I can add the binaries for the C++ code that is included and avoid step 2, 4 and 5.